khakhalin/carsharing101/03_operating_area.md

 🔥🔥🔥 Before we do anything, an alternative CM2 visualization: with grays

-🔥 Examples on top of a simple gaussian city, two gaussians with Perlin noise
+🔥 Example for a simple gaussian city

-🔥 Maybe a predicted map for Berlin, from population density?

 🔥 That we will be assuming no round-trips, so our estimations will be conservative, as essentially we are looking only at short-term car-sharing, and some long-term car-sharing will be always happening "on top", and also potentially grow with the growth of the operation area (as it will become convenient for ore and more people)